Check back often for information on this HUGE upcoming event!

 Completely fill out the registration form below...

 Gather Your Goods

 Grab a box and go through every room, closet, attic, basement, and garage.
 If you don’t want it or haven’t used in one year, toss it in!
-Shoppers love old CDs, DVDs, video games, bottles of perfume, tools, antiques, picture frames, and vintage accessories.
+Shoppers love antiques, quality furniture, CDs, DVDs, video games, bottles of perfume, tools, picture frames, and vintage accessories.

 The day before the yard sale, get chairs to sit on and a table or other flat surface to do business.
 Display breakable items on sturdy card tables and patio furniture.
 Put non-breakable items on old ironing boards and make a display with a board placed over two milk crates.
 Hang clothing on a garment rack or on hangers from the garage door.